ezsystems/ezpublish-docker/README.md

 Project is work in progress!

-Aims to provide setup for _eZ Platform_(also implies _eZ Studio_) using Docker containers and Docker Compose(fig), either natively on linux if you have docker and fig installed, or via VM using Vagrant and Virtualbox/AWS.
+Aims to provide setup for _eZ Platform_(also implies _eZ Studio_) using Docker containers and Docker Compose, either natively on linux if you have docker and docker-compose installed, or via VM using Vagrant and Virtualbox/AWS.
 _Note: The use of Vagrant will probably be faded out in favour of Docker Machine in the future._

 ## Project goal